-It is important that ALL players with a suspected concussion undergo medical assessment by a medical doctor or nurse practitioner as soon as possible.
-It is also important that ALL players with a suspected concussion receive written medical clearance from a medical doctor or nurse practitioner before returning to activities with risk or impact of falls.
+It is important that ALL players with a suspected concussion undergo medical assessment by a medical doctor or nurse practitioner, as soon as possible.
+It is also important that ALL players with a suspected concussion receive written medical clearance from a medical doctor or nurse practitioner before returning to sport.